PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

 cd (insert name)
 ```

-After you type cd you can type the name of any neighboring folders to move into... but if there are none!
-So lets make one.
+After you type cd you can type the name of any neighboring folders to move into... but there are no folders to move into!
+Lets make one!

 Use the make directory command to make a new folder.